brentgroves/repsys/research/k8s_gateway_api/k8s_gateway_api.md

 - **Typed Routes and typed backends** - Gateway API supports typed Route resources and also different types of backends.
 This allows the API to be flexible in supporting various protocols (like HTTP and gRPC) and various backend targets (like Kubernetes Services, storage buckets, or functions).
 - **Experimental Service mesh support with the GAMMA** initiative - Gateway API supports associating routing resources with Service resources, to configure service meshes as well as ingress controllers.

-## Why does a role-oriented API matter?¶
+## Why does a role-oriented API matter?

 Whether it’s roads, power, data centers, or Kubernetes clusters, infrastructure is built to be shared.
 However, shared infrastructure raises a common challenge - how to provide flexibility to users of the infrastructure while maintaining control by owners of the infrastructure?